-SECTION 9 Part D Vaccines.
+SECTION 8 Part D Vaccines.
 What you pay for depends on how and where you get them

-Important Message About What You Pay for Vaccines - Our plan covers most Part D vaccines at no cost to you.
-Call your Quartz Champion Service Team for more information.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
+Other vaccines are considered Part D drugs.
+You can find these vaccines listed in the plan's "Drug List."
+Our plan covers most adult Part D vaccines at no cost to you.
+Refer to your plan's "Drug List" or contact your Quartz Champion Service Team for coverage and cost-sharing details about specific vaccines.